The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Nitrous oxide

-History of the formation of the atmosphere
+History of atmospheric formation

 leakage of light gases (hydrogen and helium) into interplanetary space;